DuncanDoyle/ge-sp-5913/README.md

 > * try to delete `developer-example-com-vs`, you can't because `api-example-com-vs` is still in a warning state.
 > * try to delete `developer-example-com-vs` and `api-example-com-vs` at the same time, you can't because deletion of multiple resources is not an atomic operation in K8S ...
 >
-> The only solution out of this is to:
-> * Manually create the missing Upstreams to get the system out of Warning state.
-Note that I've not tried this and I'm also not sure if this is actually possible and the `Upstreams` will not get rejected by the validating webhook.
-> * Configure the webhook to also not run on deletion of `VirtualServices` or creation of `Upstreams`.
+> The only solution out of this that I was able to find is to configure the webhook to also not run on deletion of `VirtualServices` or creation of `Upstreams`.
 >
-> When I try to apply the latter with a Helm upgrade, I can't because the pre-upgrade hook fails because of the fact that the system is in a "Warning" state on the `VirtualServices`.
+> When I try to apply to reconfigure the webhook via a Helm upgrade, I can't because the pre-upgrade hook fails because of the fact that the system is in a "Warning" state on the `VirtualServices`.
 So you need to configure this setting directly on the `ValidatingWebhookConfiguration` CR (i.e. remove the `DELETE` operation on the `Virtualservices` configuration in the `rules` section of the CR).
 >
 > When you now delete the virtualservices that are in a "Warning" state, the `Upstreams` for the redeployed `httpbin` and `httpbin2` services will be created on the next discover run.
 After this you can re-apply the `VirtualService` to get the system back into a working state.
+>
+> Manually creating the missing `Upstreams` to get the system out of "Warning" state does not work, as the creation of the `Upstreams` will get rejected by the validating webhook.
+To get the system out of this state, we would need to apply the 2 missing `Upstreams` at the same time to fix the 2 `VirtualServices`, but applying K8S resources is not an atomic operation, so you can't apply the 2 `Upstreams` at the same time.
+And hence, the validation webhook will always see one of the `VirtualServices` in a "Warning" state after applying an `Upstream`, and hence will reject the creation of that `Upstream`.